Liu falls at first hurdle in London

 The first indication that the injury demons might have returned came when he pulled out of last month’s London Grand Prix, “a precaution” his camp said.

-Feng said Liu had been simulating the two-hour turnaround between semi-finals and finals required by the Olympic schedule, which may have contributed to his early exit.

-“Even in that situation, we still didn’t expect this to happen,” he added.
-“There is usually no indication that an Achilles is going to rupture.”
+”He had a good warm up and was happy,“ Merritt added. ”I don’t think anything was wrong with him.

+“I just think he made a small little mistake and ran up on the hurdle a little too quickly and wasn’t prepared to take the hurdle at such a velocity.”

-A supreme technician in the high hurdles, Liu barely even brushes the barriers during a race so a major error like hitting the first hurdle strongly indicated injury.
+A supreme technician in the high hurdles, Liu barely even brushes the barriers during a race so it is likely that injury, nerves or a combination of both contributed to such a major error.

+“We know Liu Xiang has been suffering with his Achilles,” said British former hurdle Colin Jackson, whose world record Liu equaled in his gold medal run in Athens eight years ago.

+“He had to push hard and when you have to reach for the first barrier and you’ve got a stress injury like an Achilles it can cause you hell and he couldn’t even take off.”

-Liu’s biggest rival, Cuba’s defending Olympic champion Robles, had earlier looked comfortable as he eased into the semi-finals in 13.33 seconds despite missing most of this season with his own long-term back injury.
+Liu’s biggest rival, Cuba’s defending champion Robles, had earlier looked comfortable as he eased into the semi-finals in 13.33 seconds despite missing most of this season through injury.

 Britain’s Andy Turner came through the chaos caused by Liu’s fall to win the heat in 13.42 seconds and then helped the limping Chinese off the track.